California:

 11. MEAL PERIODS

-ith a meal period of not less than 30 minutes, except that when a work period of not more than six (6) hours will complete the
+with a meal period of not less than 30 minutes, except that when a work period of not more than six (6) hours will complete

-day’s work the meal period may be waived by mutual consent of employer and employee.
-Unless the employee is relieved of all
+the day’s work t he meal period may be waived by mutual consent of employer and employee.
+Unless the employee is relieved

-duty during a 30 minute meal period, the meal period shall be considered an “on duty” meal period and counted as time worked.
+of all duty during a 30 minute meal period, the meal period shall be considered an “on duty” meal period and counted as time

-the second meal period may be waived by mutual consent of the employer and the employee only if the first meal period was not
+hours, the second meal period may be waived by mutual consent of the employer and the employee only if the first meal

 12. REST PERIODS